 And now for a seemingly obvious one.
 If you don’t have an ID card design to start with, you might want to consider it.
 Lots of people make do with blank access control cards.

-But this means that you might leave yourself open to people pretending to have an access control card that doesn’t work.
+But this means that you might leave yourself open to criminals pretending to have an access control card that doesn’t work.
 Combining staff ID with your access control cards ensure this won’t happen.